 They also don’t have to consume time, effort, and resources.
 However, they require your attention and focus due to their significance.

-Explaining the 4 Quadrants of Time Management
+Explaining the Four Quadrants of Time Management

 Quadrant 1: Important and urgent

 The first quadrant contains activities and obligations that are central to your project and have a close deadline.
 These demand immediate attention and are often stressed due to their time-sensitive nature and significance.
+Tasks in this quadrant must be completed promptly to prevent negative outcomes and maintain productivity.

 Identifying work that will fall into quadrant 1 shouldn’t pose a serious challenge.
 First, look at activities and obligations with a close deadline and determine if they contribute to your main goals.

 You must place them on top of your priority list if they meet both standards.
+However, be cautious about spending excessive time in this quadrant, as it can lead to burnout and a reactive work cycle.

 Quadrant 2: Not urgent yet important